crystalsky44/rust_study_projects/README.md

-# Collections of Small Projects to Mainly Learn Rust
+# Collection of Small Projects to Mainly Learn Rust